neurogirl47/100-Igbo-Website/daythree/README.md

 The most important part is that you see your name with "T'Ch" at the beginning and using the Wakandized font.

 It is currently 7:20 pm and I am going to try edit the home page to look more appealing.
+I updated index.html using grid layout.
+It took me about an hour.
+I am ending my day at 8:30pm.